Wednesday, November 12, 2025

 May 9, 2022

-in Editorial, Entertainment, Pat McNally, Sports
+in Editorial, Entertainment, Sports

 I was hunting groundhogs one summer on a farm on Runion’s Creek near Suptinlick Ridge.
 I sometimes would sit in my hunting blind for this type of hunting.
 It was a great location for groundhogs and also I found out later great location for the wild turkey.
 I located the blind high up on one of the hills where I could see a good distance.
 With my precision handloads it was devastating.